Bitcoin and blockchain: the beginning

 Consulting – awareness – product development

 I look forward to supporting your organisation in the area of blockchain, distributed ledger and its application for business purposes.
-This can vary from designing and delivering awareness sessions and workshops to contributions during product development.
+This can vary from setting up awareness sessions, giving trainings to contributions during product development or compliance activities.
 Mail me for further information and references of my pevious work.